 Land registries & title offices

 A land title that exists only on paper can be destroyed in a dispute.
-CONSERVA preserves it permanently — impossible to erase after the fact.
+CONSERVA helps preserve it durably — harder to erase after the fact without evidence.

 🏫